birdears/birdears/README.md

 then on terminal:

 ```
-python3 -m venv ~/.venv       # use the directory ~/.venv/ for the virtualenv
+python -m venv ~/.venv       # use the directory ~/.venv/ for the virtualenv

 source ~/.venv/bin/activate   # activate the virtualenv; this should be done
                               # every time you may want to run the software